 Purchasing a puppy should be a commitment for the lifetime of your puppy.
 When purchasing one of our puppies, you are also committing to the following:

-If you disagree with any of these commitments, please discuss them with us before putting down a deposit.
+If you disagree with any of these commitments, please discuss them with us before joining the Puppy Wait List

 We do not require that you attend puppy classes and work with a trainer.
 But we strongly, strongly recommend it.
 Your puppy will become a large dog.
 And your enjoyment of the relationship with your adult dog will depend a lot on how well your dog is trained.
 A dog that listens to you and obeys you is a joy to live with.